 Sam Ravenna has a penchant for old soul music and appreciation for vintage cars.
-This fall, the 28-year-old is putting the pedal to the metal on his music career.
+During fall, the 28-year-old is putting the pedal to the metal on his music career.

 A multi-instrumentalist who lives in Truckee, Ravenna released his second solo album on Oct.
-19 and he has just completed his longest tour, a two-month run across the country, opening for and playing with Eric Lindell.
+19 and went on his longest tour, a two-month run across the country, opening for and playing with Eric Lindell.

 The album, “Fragile” is rich with all kinds of soul.

 “The last one was more funk,” Ravenna said.
 “This one’s straight soul the whole way, from classic to neo to Southern and New Orleans, Earth Wind and Fire and it gets into more psychedelic Beatles/Radiohead and even avant gard jazz.
 It’s all across the board but it’s rooted with the soul aesthetic.”